yzerlaut/Fetch-Arte/README.md

-2. download the code in the zip format here: https://github.com/yzerlaut/Fetch-Arte/archive/master.zip and unzip it where you want
+2. download the code in the zip format here: https://github.com/yzerlaut/Fetch-Arte/archive/master.zip and extract it where you want

 ## Build your "arte.txt" file: